Estate Planning and Divorce in Massachusetts

 Estate Planning and Divorce: Navigating Changes and Protecting Your AssetsDivorce is a life-altering event that can have profound implications for your financial future and estate plan.
 Many couples initially design their estate plans around their marital relationship, naming their spouse as their primary heir, health care proxy, and durable power of attorney.
 Additionally, tax-saving strategies may have been employed to maximize spousal gift exemptions.

 However, when a marriage ends, these carefully crafted estate plans may no longer serve your interests.
 Massachusetts law may remove your ex-spouse as a beneficiary under your will and trusts, but it won't automatically revoke all your estate planning documents.
-Moreover, your estate plan may no longer offer the tax benefits you had initially intended.
-Before Filing for DivorceIt's crucial to understand that until your divorce is finalized, you are still legally married under Massachusetts law.
-Consequently, any provisions you've made for your spouse in your estate planning documents will not be automatically revoked during this interim period.
-There are also limitations on what you can do once divorce papers are filed due to an automatic restraining order, which prevents spouses from changing beneficiary designations and transferring assets.
+Moreover, your estate plan may no longer offer the tax benefits you had initially intended. |

 |